The 2020 International Conference on Unmanned Aircraft System (ICUAS ’20)

 Invited Sessions: Proposals must be submitted/uploaded electronically.
 A Summary Statement describing the motivation and relevance of the proposed session, paper titles and author names must be uploaded electronically by due date.
 Authors must also submit full versions of invited papers electronically, marked as Invited Session Paper.

 Workshops/Tutorials: Proposals for workshops/tutorials should contain title, the list of speakers, and extended summaries (2000 words) of their presentations.
-Proposals must be sent by e-mail to the Tutorial/ Workshop Chair by due date.
+Proposals must be sent by e-mail to the Tutorial/Workshop Chairs by due date.